E.T. (song): Critical reception

-Chart performance
+Commercial performance

 One week before the official release of Teenage Dream, the solo version of "E.T." was released as a promotional single and debuted on the US Billboard Hot 100 chart at number 42, selling 64,000 digital copies.
 Following its single release featuring West, the song re-entered the Billboard Hot 100 on March 5, 2011, at number 28 with 110,000 copies being sold.
 In its fifth week, for the issue dated April 9, 2011, "E.T." topped the chart, giving Perry her fifth and West his fourth number-one single on the Hot 100.
 It ended the six-week run of Lady Gaga's "Born This Way" and made Teenage Dream the ninth album in history to yield four number-one singles.
-"E.T." spent five non-consecutive weeks at number-one on the Hot 100 chart and was replaced one week by "S&M" by Rihanna featuring Britney Spears and later by Adele’s "Rolling in the Deep."
-It was certified eight times Platinum by the Recording Industry Association of America (RIAA).
+"E.T." spent five non-consecutive weeks at number one on the Hot 100 chart and was replaced one week by "S&M" by Rihanna featuring Britney Spears and later by Adele's "Rolling in the Deep."
+It was certified Diamond by the Recording Industry Association of America (RIAA) and sold 10 million copies only in the United States, becoming her fifth song reach this status.
 It topped the Billboard Hot Digital Songs chart for seven weeks, the longest since Eminem and Rihanna's "Love the Way You Lie" in 2010.
 "E.T." is one of the best-selling singles worldwide, and is the second-highest-selling single of Perry's career.
 "E.T." was the fourth-biggest Billboard hit of 2011, and third best-selling digital song of 2011 in the United States with sales of 4.83 million.

 It debuted the same week on the Canadian Hot 100 at number 13.
 In Australia, the song debuted at number 12 and peaked at number five for two weeks in February 2011.
 Since then "E.T." has been certified double platinum by the Australian Recording Industry Association.
 One week after debuting at number 17, "E.T." topped the New Zealand Singles Chart on January 31, 2011, becoming her sixth number-one in the country, and has been certified platinum by the Recording Industry Association of New Zealand for sales of 15,000.
 As of July 20, 2011, it also became Perry's third single to be on New Zealand's Best Singles of All Time, just behind "Firework" and "California Gurls".
 On February 26, 2011, the solo version of the song entered the Billboard Hot Dance Club Songs chart at number 36, and later topped it, becoming her sixth number-one on the chart.